Logo

 Focus in application switches between diagrams, categories and favorites in Explorer.
 For this, the focus must first be in the respective area of the Explorer.

-For a stronger emphasis of the focus you can toggle the high contrast theme.
+For stronger highlighting, you can toggle the high contrast theme.

 Diagram view

-These functions are available if you look at a diagram in diagram view.
-For example, they help navigate large diagrams.
+These functions are available when a diagram is open in the diagram view.
+They support navigation, especially in large diagrams.

 Shortcut